Expertise for Never Event Claims

 How much compensation will I receive?

 The amount of compensation you receive will depend on two factors.
-The first is how badly you are hurt, and the impact that this injury and recovery time has on your life.
-People who experience significant life-changing injuries are likely to be paid more compensation than someone who suffers a less serious injury.
+The first is how bad your injury is, and the impact that this injury and recovery time has on your life.
+People who experience significant life-changing injuries usually earn more compensation than someone who suffers a less serious injury.

-The second factor is the financial cost your injury has had to you.
-This part of the compensation payment is called Special Damages.
-It reimburses you for expenses you would not have incurred if not for Never Event.
+The second factor is the financial cost the injury places on you: Special Damages.
+These will reimburse you for expenses you would not incur if not for the Never Event.
 It can include the cost of reasonable medical care, lost wages, and even things like the cost of retraining if your injury has left you unable to work in the same capacity as you could before.

 Once your solicitor has a good understanding of the nature of your injury then they will be able to give you an estimate of the amount of compensation you will receive.